opnfv/fuel/docs/installationprocedure/installation.instruction.rst

 #.
 In the FUEL UI of your Environment, click the "Settings" Tab

 #.
-Select Compute on the left side pane (see figure below)
+Select "Compute" on the left side pane (see figure below)

    - Check the KVM box and press "Save settings"